VFM$^{4}$SDG: Unveiling the Power of VFMs for Single-Domain Generalized Object Detection: Abstract

 \section{Abstract}

-In real-world scenarios, continual changes in weather, illumination, and imaging conditions cause significant domain shifts, leading detectors trained on a single source domain to degrade severely in unseen environments.
-Existing single-domain generalized object detection (SDGOD) methods mainly rely on data augmentation or domain-invariant representation learning, but pay limited attention to detector mechanisms, leaving clear limitations under complex domain shifts.
-Through analytical experiments, we find that performance degradation is dominated by increasing missed detections, which fundamentally arises from reduced cross-domain stability of the detector: object-background and inter-instance relations become less stable in the encoding stage, while semantic-spatial alignment of query representations also becomes harder to maintain in the decoding stage.
-To this end, we propose VFM$^{4}$SDG, a dual-prior learning framework for SDGOD, which introduces a frozen vision foundation model (VFM) as a transferable cross-domain stability prior into detector representation learning and query modeling.
-In the encoding stage, we propose Cross-domain Stable Relational Prior Distillation to enhance the robustness of object-background and inter-instance relational modeling.
-In the decoding stage, we propose Semantic-Contextual Prior-based Query Enhancement, which injects category-level semantic prototypes and global visual context into queries to improve their semantic recognition and spatial localization stability in unseen domains.
-Extensive experiments show that the proposed method consistently outperforms existing SOTA methods on standard SDGOD benchmarks and two mainstream DETR-based detectors, demonstrating its effectiveness, robustness, and generality.
+Real-world weather, illumination, and imaging variations often induce severe domain shifts, degrading single-source detectors in unseen environments.
+Existing single-domain generalized object detection (SDGOD) methods mainly rely on data augmentation or domain-invariant learning, while largely overlooking how domain shift disrupts detector prediction stability.
+Through analytical experiments, we find that performance degradation is mainly dominated by increasing missed detections.
+Further analysis shows that this phenomenon stems from reduced cross-domain stability in DETR-style detectors: domain shift disrupts encoder-side object-background and inter-instance relations, and further weakens the semantic-spatial binding between decoder queries and real objects.
+Motivated by this, we find that vision foundation models (VFMs) still preserve stable relational structures and object responses under severe shifts, making them suitable cross-domain stability priors to compensate for detector degradation.
+To this end, we propose VFM$^{4}$SDG, a dual-prior learning framework for SDGOD, which introduces a frozen VFM into encoder representation learning and decoder query modeling.
+Specifically, we propose Cross-domain Stable Relational Prior Distillation to distill stable object-background and inter-instance relations from the VFM into the encoder, compensating for relational degradation.
+Meanwhile, we propose Semantic-Contextual Prior-based Query Enhancement, which injects category semantic prototypes and global object context into queries before they enter the decoder layer, enhancing semantic-spatial query-object binding stability.
+Extensive experiments show that VFM$^{4}$SDG significantly outperforms existing advanced methods on standard SDGOD benchmarks and two mainstream DETR-based detection frameworks, demonstrating its effectiveness, robustness, and generality.